SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 - **Number of parameters:** 4 bits representing the number of parameters of the method.
 - **Number of temporaries:** 6 bits representing the number of temporary variables declared in the method.
 - **Number of literals:** 15 bits representing the number of literals contained in the method.
-- **Frame size:** 1 bit representing if the method will require small or large frame sizes.
+- **Frame size:** 1 bit representing if the method will require small or large frame size.

 The encoder and primitive flags will be covered later in this chapter.
 The frame size will be explored in the context reification chapter.